zen-fs/core/CONTRIBUTING.md

 When submitting a bug report, you must submit a [Minimal reproducible example](https://en.wikipedia.org/wiki/Minimal_reproducible_example) that does not depend on third party code.
 Failing to provide one may lead to delays in resolving the issue or outright closure.

+### LLM Policy

+LLM-generated issues and PRs are permitted under the following rules:

+- You must disclose _which model_ you used.
+In an issue, you might include a short sentence like "Generated with `claude-opus-5`".
+  For PRs, a `Co-Authored-By` with the model information is sufficient (and will be added to the squash commit if you don't include it).
+Always include the model ID, like `claude-opus-5` or `gpt-5.6-sol`.
+- You, the human, are responsible for what the LLM outputs.
+- Respect maintainers' time.
+Often time LLM-generated issues and PRs include exceedingly long descriptions and such that do not add value.
+While including details and context is important, a 2000 word PR description is probably not needed.
+    - LLMs may include information like "all tests passing", "format clean", etc. This is completely useless since PRs run through CI/CD workflows that check that stuff.
+Do not include this kind of information in your PR.
+    - In issues, LLMs may over-explain things like the minimal reproduction.
+Please don't include this since it doesn't help maintainers.
+- Don't "slopify" comments in code.
+There are two kinds of slop in comments that LLMs will often output:
+    1. Inline comments explaining what the code is doing.
+This is a poor programming practice.
+Your code should be self-explanatory.
+For example: `duck.quack(5) // quack 5 times`, the comment is completely redundant.
+    2. Documentation comments.
+While it is important to document functions and classes, you should usually only have one or two sentences.
+LLMs will often include hundreds of words, which is not useful.
+Additionally, the LLM may document "internal changes", which is not the point of these doc comments.
+They are meant to describe the "contract" of functions and classes, and occasionally non-obvious behavior.
+- In general, use common sense.

 ## Code Style

 #### Nesting